Vietnam.vn - Nền tảng quảng bá Việt Nam

 Along with the expressway system planned by the Central Government and being invested in, Ho Chi Minh City must also calculate whether the road system connecting to the main axis to Long Thanh International Airport is sufficient or not?
 Can it meet the capacity to handle the large number of vehicles moving from the airport to the expressway?

 The transport network is more important than the main road, especially for urban areas.
-Wherever the urban area opens up, the transport network must open up there.
+Wherever the urban area opens up, the transport network must open up as well.

 In other words, solving the problem of connecting Long Thanh International Airport is not only the task of central ministries and branches, but localities play a very important role.

-Regarding the above issue, Mr. Luong Minh Phuc, Director of the Ho Chi Minh City Traffic Construction Investment Project Management Board (HCMC Project Management Board) said that the unit has requested contractors to focus on the progress of the two connecting branches up and down to Nhon Trach Bridge to put them into synchronous operation.
+Regarding the above issue, Mr. Luong Minh Phuc, Director of the HCM City Traffic Construction Investment Project Management Board (HCMC Project Management Board) said that the unit has asked contractors to focus on the progress of the two connecting branches up and down to Nhon Trach Bridge to put them into synchronous operation.

-"In addition, the Ring Road 3 section from the intersection with Ho Chi Minh City - Long Thanh Expressway to Tan Van intersection (Binh Duong) is mainly an overpass and is being accelerated, with technical traffic opening by the end of 2025.
+"In addition, the Ring Road 3 section from the intersection with Ho Chi Minh City - Long Thanh Expressway to Tan Van intersection (Binh Duong), which is mainly an overpass, is being accelerated and will be technically opened to traffic by the end of 2025.
 Other sections and parallel roads will be completed in 2026.

-Regarding the plan to close Ring Road 2, Mr. Tran Quang Lam, Director of the Ho Chi Minh City Department of Transport, said that the two sections of Ring Road 2 in the East, including section 1 (from Phu Huu Bridge to Vo Nguyen Giap Street) and section 2 (from Vo Nguyen Giap Street to Pham Van Dong Street), are also preparing procedures for investment.
+Regarding the plan to close the Ring Road 2, Mr. Tran Quang Lam, Director of the HCM City Department of Transport, said that the two sections of the Ring Road 2 in the East, including section 1 (from Phu Huu Bridge to Vo Nguyen Giap Street) and section 2 (from Vo Nguyen Giap Street to Pham Van Dong Street), are also preparing procedures for investment.

 Ngăn nguy cơ thiếu giao thông kết nối sân bay Long Thành: Tăng tốc triển khai quy hoạch- Ảnh 5.